 Scenery, History, People

-The Lancashire Way is a long distance walk, 291 miles long, divided into three sections or loops and which explores Lancashire’s past, its landscape and scenery and many of its great people, plus much more.
+The Lancashire Way is a long distance walk, 396 miles long, divided into four sections or loops and which explores Lancashire’s past, its landscape and scenery and many of its great people, plus much more.
 Whilst it is predominantly a long distance walk, it also provides a comprehensive guide to Lancashire with places to visit and ideas for short walks to explore some of the very best parts of the county.
+Choose one of the Loops below to start exploring this wonderful and understated county.

 Summary of the Walk

 With Lancashire’s beautiful countryside, canals and railways, coast, villages and towns and it’s colourful past there is plenty to discover.
-Find out more, whether by walking the Way in its entirety, in parts, or from the comfort of your own armchair, and do feel free to send us your own comments and memories of Lancashire old and new.
+Find out more, whether by walking the Way in its entirety, in parts, or from the comfort of your own armchair, and do feel free to send us your own comments on the Lancashire Way.

 The details of the Lancashire Way are summarised on the Route page.
 It is divided into three loop which are then broken down into short stages each with its own page, outlining the detail of the walk and points of interest on the Way .